change-hi/change-hi.github.io/morea/scientific-software-basics/reading-ssb-mana.md

 1. Right click on [data-shell.zip](/morea/scientific-software-basics/data/data-shell.zip) and select "Save as..." to download this zip file to your computer.

 2. Bring up a Terminal window (MacOS) or Command shell (Windows), find the data-shell.zip file, and run `unzip data-shell.zip` to create a folder called `data-shell` with several files and directories in it that will be used in this workshop.
+In MacOS (at least), you can just double-click the data-shell.zip file within the Finder to invoke the unzip command on it.
 </div>